-High quality socks are essential.
+High-quality socks are essential.
 Unfortunately, nice socks can be expensive and a lot of people don’t want to spend the money on something as unsexy as socks.
 But, I suggest you spend a little extra money to get a few nice pairs (plus, nice socks will last for years so you can still wear them when you are home).
 Most experienced travelers recommend quality wool socks—you can get lightweight wool socks for the summer and they’ll actually keep your feet cool and dry.
-Obviously you’ll want heavier-weight socks if you are traveling in the winter.
+Obviously, you’ll want heavier-weight socks if you are traveling in the winter.
 Look for socks that are:

 - Moisture-Wicking – Your feet will sweat a lot (especially since you’ll be doing a lot of walking) so you want a sock that draws moisture away from your feet.
-Dry feet help eliminate odor and stops the formation of painful blisters.
+Dry feet help eliminate odor and stop the formation of painful blisters.

 - Quick Drying – It is pretty easy to wash your socks in the sink so you want a pair that will dry overnight (about 6 hours).

 - Odor Eliminating – Some synthetic socks have special anti-bacterial features that help eliminate odor.
 Light-weight wool socks will also do this naturally (light-weight wool can also work well in the summer).